Nairobi Tented Camp is every inch the traditional safari camp, and in a beautiful, truly wild area.

 Bathrooms include a stainless-steel washbasin in a camp-style vanity unit, safari showers (i.e. hot bucket showers available when required) and modern flush loos.
 The toiletries provided, all locally made in Nanyuki, include shampoo, conditioner, soap and body lotion.

 You’ll be woken at your chosen time, with tea or coffee and biscuits and the wonderful dawn chorus of the surrounding woods.
 Driving out of the woods into the savanna of the park as the sun rises, keeping a sharp eye out for a leopard, is as exhilarating an experience as anywhere in Kenya, and one of the standard activities at the camp.
 Nairobi National Park is a vastly underrated area and has a lot more to offer than its classic skyscrapers-and-wildlife landscapes.
 Morning and evening game drives can be included at Nairobi Tented Camp if you don’t have a flight to catch.
-You can even do night game drives inside the park and bush walks outside it (the walks include a 40-minute drive to Maasai gate, then a walk on the other side of the gate).

 The camp has excellent guides and spotters and you have a very realistic chance of seeing several dozen species over the course of a couple of drives, including some of the park’s impressive black and white rhino (we saw a female black rhino with calf with a dramatically sweeping top horn that was the biggest we’ve ever seen on a Kenyan rhino).
 Other frequently seen denizens of the park are its many giraffe, zebra, buffalo, wildebeest and eland, and its famous lions – often spotted hunting or consuming a kill.
 There are no elephants here, which is just as well for the preservation of the forests, but most other savannah species are present, including hippos, crocodiles, pythons and leopard tortoises, all of which we saw on our last visit.